Environmental, Social and Governance (ESG)

-In addition to a fund-specific ESG Policy, our investment manager, Octopus Renewables, has a number of policies and processes that support our commitment to ESG matters, including an ESG policy, equal opportunities policy, modern slavery policy, whistleblowing policy and conflicts policy.
+In addition to a fund-specific ESG Policy, our investment manager, Octopus Energy Generation, has a number of policies and processes that support our commitment to ESG matters, including an ESG policy, equal opportunities policy, modern slavery policy, whistleblowing policy and conflicts policy.
 The Octopus Group Responsible Investment Committee monitors fund management teams’ adherence to the Group and fund policies.

 Reporting on ESG